 Are Goldendoodles Good with Kids?

 Are Goldendoodles good with kids?
 YES!
 Goldendoodles make great pets for your kids and family.
 These dogs are very energetic and can keep up with the fast pace of families with kids.
 These dogs love to run and play with kids.
+However, you’ll need to incorporate grooming, exercise, and training into your kids’ daily routine.

 Not only are these dogs very energetic and great with kids, but they also have many other wonderful qualities that make these excellent family dogs.